 How to interpret A/B testing results correctly: If a hypothesis works worse or shows no difference, A/B testing allows you to see it on time and save money you would spend if changes in the live version of the app page were implemented.
 Analyze negative results to determine a direction for future experiments.

 Positive results can be misleading if you’ve not reached a confidence level or a sample size has been too small.
-In addition, if an app A/B experiment has shown a slight difference, it doesn’t guarantee a conversion boost on the live version of the app page.
+In addition, if an A/B experiment has shown a slight difference, it doesn’t guarantee a conversion boost on the live version of the store listing.

 Instead of applying a controversial winner, try to emphasize features of the winning variation and run a follow-up experiment.